psthomas/psthomas.github.io/_posts/2020-09-09-elections-meta.md

 This post is an introduction my new model for the 2020 elections, which is really a model of models.
 The general idea is to combine forecasts for elections at every level of government into an index, which can then be used to prioritize campaign efforts.
 I've made a [few](https://pstblog.com/2019/10/10/voting-power-2020) [models](https://pstblog.com/2019/03/05/voting-power-comprehensive) in the past that tried to find the most influential elections.
 But the main problem with those approaches was that they were retrospective and didn't consider tipping point thresholds in their calculations.

-This new model fixes both these problems by pulling together current projections for the 2020 presidential, Senate, House, governor, and state legislative elections.
+This new model fixes both these problems by pulling together current forecasts for the 2020 presidential, Senate, House, governor, and state legislative elections.
 I then calculate a realized power value for each seat by adjusting a potential power value for the probability of a close election and the tipping point probability for each of the seats.
 There are more details on how the model works in the appendix below, but first the results.

-## Election Projections
+## Election Forecasts

-Here are the projections for the different offices and legislative bodies on the ballot in November.
+Here are the forecasts for the different offices and legislative bodies on the ballot in November.
 The [presidential](https://projects.economist.com/us-2020-forecast/president) model is courtesy of The Economist, the [Senate](https://corymccartan.github.io/projects/senate-20/) model is from Cory McCartan, the [House](http://insideelections.com/ratings/house) and [governor](http://insideelections.com/ratings/governor) point estimates are from Inside Elections, and the [state legislative](https://www.cnalysiscom.website/) point estimates are from CNalysis.
 The confidence intervals are 95%, except for the Senate which reports a 90% confidence interval.

 <!--https://medium.com/modex/css-tricks-expanding-beyond-a-parent-div-10d7b7204c21-->
 <!--Note: flex wrapping isn't working for now, but just leave it, it's fine.-->